Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Results

-A more granular examination of the transition between the intermediate configurations on the Pareto frontier, specifically between the third and fourth points from the right, highlights the benefits of adaptively optimizing the operation of individual subprocesses in response to increasing \ce{CO2} emissions constraints.
+A more granular examination of the transition between the intermediate configurations on the Pareto frontier, specifically between the third and fourth points in \autoref{Fig.: Cost vs. CO2 results}, highlights the benefits of adaptively optimizing the operation of individual subprocesses in response to increasing \ce{CO2} emission constraints.
 This analysis reveals a progressive substitution of fossil-derived natural gas with lignocellulosic biomass, particularly pine chips, as the principal feedstock.
-The preferential selection of pine chips over alternative biomass types is driven by their comparatively low OPEX and their high carbon content, as detailed in Table C.1. in the Supplementary Information.
+The preferential selection of pine chips over alternative biomass types is driven by their comparatively low OPEX and their high carbon content, as detailed in Table C.1.\@ in the SI.
 To enable enhanced biogenic carbon sequestration and compliance with more rigorous emission thresholds, the gasification process is reconfigured to produce outlet gas streams with significantly elevated \ce{CO2} mass fractions.
-From the fourth Pareto point onward, the syngas exiting the gasifier contains at least \SI{47}{wt.\%} \ce{CO2}, in contrast to the \textapprox\SI{6}{wt.\%} \ce{CO2} observed at earlier Pareto points.
-The \ce{CO2} generated in this regime is no longer utilized for synthetic fuel synthesis, it is fed to CS to reduce net emissions.
+From the fourth Pareto point onward, the syngas exiting the gasifier contains at least \SI{47}{wt.\%} \ce{CO2}, in contrast to the \textapprox\SI{6}{wt.\%} \ce{CO2} observed at earlier Pareto points (design numbers 1-3).
+The \ce{CO2} generated in this regime is no longer utilized for synthetic fuel synthesis, it is instead sequestered to reduce net emissions.
 The increase in \ce{CO2} yield from gasification is facilitated by enhanced oxidation of the carbonaceous feedstock, necessitating a higher oxygen-to-biomass feed ratio.
 A CRD subsystem is deployed to supply the requisite additional \ce{O2}.
 As a result, the gasification process transitions from an oxygen-lean to an oxygen-rich regime.
 Specifically, the oxygen-to-biomass ratio increases from approximately \SI{0.05}{} at the third Pareto point (representing the lower operational boundary) to nearly \SI{0.3}{} at the fourth point, underscoring the substantial process adaptation required to meet low-emission targets through integrated carbon management.